Join the Mission to Protect Kids’ Well-Being–One Conversation at a Time

 Learning Objectives

-• Understand Weight Stigma: Explore the origins and impact of weight stigma in healthcare settings and learn strategies to mitigate its effect.
+Explore the impact of weight stigma in healthcare settings and learn strategies to mitigate its effect.

 • General Course: $79